alex1ai/ugr-master-cc/README.md

 # infogration-rest
+The usage of the most recent version is documented [here](https://github.com/alex1ai/ugr-master-cc/blob/gh-pages/usage.md).
 ## Description

 This project is a RESTful WebService, which will be used for _infogration_, an Android app, which I developed in a previous class in Germany.